mdavids/rfc/content/draft-davids-forsalereg-05.md

 %%%
 # This is a comment - but only in this block
-title = "Registration of Underscored and Globally Scoped DNS Node Name: \"_for-sale\"" abbrev = "forsalereg"
+title = "Registration of the \"_for-sale\" Underscored and Globally Scoped DNS Node Name" abbrev = "forsalereg"
 #ipr = "trust200902" # mmark docs say 'none' for independent submissions
 ipr = "none"